Exploiting biased noise in variational quantum models: Discussion

 Our analysis relies on several simplifying assumptions.
 First, we treat noise channels and circuit blocks as separable, modelling the circuit as alternating unitaries and noise superoperators.
 In practice, noise may act within blocks and interact non-trivially with parameterised gates, particularly within trainable blocks composed of multiple gates.
 Second, we assume each \( W^{(l)} \) is an arbitrary unitary.
 While this is a common theoretical simplification, real-world devices often restrict the parameter space to a subset of the full unitary group.
 In such cases, coherent errors may push the circuit outside the expressible subspace, potentially leading to more severe degradation than observed here.
 Third, we compare VQAs under non-unital noise to those under Pauli or depolarising channels that would arise if we could, in fact, perfectly twirl non-Clifford operations.
 While some non-Clifford operations can be decomposed into layers that permit twirling of dominant noise sources, known protocols for twirling noisy non-Clifford gates generally only perform averaging over commuting subsets of the twirling group \cite{laydenTheoryQuantumError2025a}, yielding block-diagonal PTMs.
 Even if dominant noise sources can be twirled, our idealised approach avoids the sampling overhead of repeated twirls required for average noise channels to be approximately diagonal.
 Relaxing this assumption to explicitly twirl noisy non-Clifford gates with almost-diagonal PTMs is the subject of future work.

 Despite these limitations, we expect our findings to generalise to a broad class of variational quantum circuits.
 Although our simulations focused on single-qubit circuits, the underlying mathematical framework is fully general and applies to multi-qubit systems.
 Moreover, the observed trends in gradient suppression and expressivity loss are consistent with known effects of decoherence in quantum systems, suggesting that our conclusions extend beyond the specific setting studied here.
+We emphasise that our analysis does not address the generalisability of variational quantum models.
+The data re-uploading setting deliberately uses target functions that are perfectly representable by the ansatz in the absence of noise, allowing us to isolate the effects of noise on expressivity and trainability.
+As a consequence, our results speak to optimisation behaviour rather than a model’s ability to generalise to unseen data or perform out-of-distribution prediction.

 Finally, we note that while exploiting biased noise is well-established in quantum error correction \cite{aliferisFaulttolerantQuantumComputation2008,tuckettFaulttolerantThresholdsSurface2020}, the implications for VQAs are less understood.
 Recent work has shown that non-unital noise can suppress entropy and prevent barren plateaus by effectively truncating deep circuits to logarithmic depth~\cite{meleNoiseinducedShallowCircuits2024}.
 This entropy suppression aligns with our observation that amplitude damping preserves expressivity and gradient magnitudes better than symmetrised Pauli noise.
 One implication of our results is that noise-tailoring techniques may inadvertently worsen the performance of parameterised quantum circuits.
 While we focused on twirled amplitude noise in the main text, \cref{appendix:asym_pauli} explores biased Pauli channels and how ansatz design can amplify or reduce the role of biased noise in improving overall performance.